Legislation and standards

 To find more about how we manage and regulate Crown property and land read about our Crown property role.

 Toitū Te Whenua provides a regulatory role in the settlement process.
 This includes ensuring that the management and transfer of land is in accordance with the legislation and standards listed above or that where special provisions are required they are included in specific Treaty claim settlement acts and translated into the relevant Crown Property Standards.
 Crown Property Clearances authorises the placing and deletion of settlement specific memorials on records of title.

 Place name changes are often requested as a part of Treaty settlement redress.

 The New Zealand Geographic Board Ngā Pou Taunaha o Aotearoa (NZGB) administers the naming of New Zealand's geographic and hydrographic features.

-The NZGB ensures that in Treaty settlements new or amended place names are consistent with the standards set out in the New Zealand Geographic Board Act.
+The NZGB ensures that new or amended place names are consistent with the standards set out in the New Zealand Geographic Board Act.